willflet/old_website/_pages/about.md

 love helping people succeed and be happy.

 Some characteristics I like in myself are **mathematical thinking**, **scientific curiosity**, and a **humanizing instinct**.
-I try to foster these in others also.
+I try to encourage and foster these in others also.

 ### What's your story?

-I grew up in the university cities of Oxford and Cambridge.
-As a teenager I spent most of my time playing music, thanks to a and studied at
-[Oxford](https://www.chem.ox.ac.uk) before that in my past life as a chemist.
-Now I mostly work with computers and people, and there are far fewer hazardous substances to worry about.
+My childhood home towns are Oxford and Cambridge.
+As a teenager in Cambridge, my life was dominated by music (trumpet) and church; I don't do much of either now, but musicianship is still a core part of my identity, and my oldest friendships grew out of church life.
+At school I took A-levels in Music, Chemistry, Maths and Further Maths.

+I then studied [Chemistry](https://www.chem.ox.ac.uk) at Oxford, completing an MChem in 2014.
+I specialized at the mathematical end of the subject, with my final year spent on a computational project in a [crystallography group](https://goodwingroup.wordpress.com).
+I stayed for a further 2 years as a PhD student and holding teaching positions.

+When I fell out of love with the idea of being a chemist, I looked to pivot even harder towards maths, in the form of a second Master's degree.
+I left my PhD uncompleted, and took an MSc in [Computational Statistics and Machine Learning](http://www.csml.ucl.ac.uk) at UCL, which I finished in 2017.
+This was terrifying, and brutally tough for an 'amateur' mathematician, but one of the best decisions I have ever made.

+Since then I've been rounding out my skills in industry and settling into my new life as one of the hipster tech elites of London.

 ### What's your relationship with machine learning?

-I studied Computational Statistics and Machine Learning at [UCL](http://www.csml.ucl.ac.uk).
-After completing the MSc (2017) I went into industry, where I have been rounding out my skills and using ML to address problems in robotics, transport, human behaviour, arts, and science.
+I studied Computational Statistics and Machine Learning at .
+After completing the MSc (2017) I went into industry, where I have been

 ### What do you believe in?